hrantm/AirBnb/README.md

 Logged in users can leave reviews for offices.
 Review ratings are input and viewed as stars on the OfficeDetails page.
 Reviews are stored in the database with a user_id, spot_id, and a body.

 Reviews are rendered in the OfficeDetails component, filtered for that office.
 Filtering information was passed down from the query string.
-An ajax request was sent, containing this information, to the index action in reviews controller, which only returned reviews for that specific spot.
+An ajax request was sent, containing this information, to the index action in the reviews controller, which only returned reviews for that specific spot.

 ```
 <div className='reviews-and-form'>